ljsandoval/qmk_firmware/keyboards/sofle/keymaps/ljsandv1/readme.md

 - Modes for Qwerty and Colemak support
 - Modes for Mac vs Linux/Win support -> different order of modifiers and different action shortcuts on the "UPPER" layer (the red one in the image).
 Designed to simplify transtions when switching between operating systems often.
 - The OLED on master half shows selected mode and caps lock state and is rotated.
 - Left encoder controls volume up/down/mute.
 Right encoder PGUP/PGDOWN.

+Note for my board, i need to build for a different controller by including the `-e CONVERT_TO=promicro_rp2040` flag in flash and build commands, eg:
+`ljsandv1]$ qmk flash -kb sofle -km rgb_default -e CONVERT_TO=promicro_rp2040`

 ## My Notes
 - Want to test homerow mods